 About

 Charlotte is an advocate for the intersection between connected, electric and shared technologies in a sustainable transportation future.
-A large portion of her work involves sharing insights from data to build a compelling story for EV adoption in fleets.
+Her work involves sharing insights from data to build a compelling story for EV adoption in fleets.
 Charlotte’s background includes leading numerous multi-stakeholder programs to support EV market transformation, and is the British Columbia Chapter Chair for Women of EVs.

 Expertise